spice-herald/QETpy/docs/example_demos/fitting_demo.rst

 Fit a single pulse with ``OptimumFilter``
 -----------------------------------------

-With a pulse created, let's use the ``qetpy.OptimumFilter`` class to run different Optimum Filters.
+With a pulse created, let’s use the ``qetpy.OptimumFilter`` class to run different Optimum Filters.

 .. code:: ipython3